E2E: Efficient Filtered AKNN Search via Adaptive Termination: Introduction

 \stitle{Contributions.} We summarize our main contributions as follows:

-\sstitle{Problem Analysis of Filtered Search Cost ($\S$~\ref{sec:problem-analysis}).} We formally analyze the limitations of existing filter-agnostic termination methods (e.g., LAET~\cite{LAET-SIGMOD-2020}, DARTH~\cite{DARTH-SIGMOD-2026}).
-We identify that reliance on distance-only features (e.g., queue distance variance) is insufficient for filtered queries and formally define the \textit{Feature-Filter Misalignment} problem, where vector proximity creates a false sense of convergence.
+\sstitle{Problem Analysis of Existing Methods ($\S$~\ref{sec:problem-analysis}).} We formally analyze the limitations of existing query cost prediction methods (e.g., LAET~\cite{LAET-SIGMOD-2020} and DARTH~\cite{DARTH-SIGMOD-2026}).
+We show that relying solely on distance-based runtime features is insufficient for accurately estimating the cost of filtered AKNN search queries.

-\sstitle{The $\EE$ Cost Estimation Framework ($\S$~\ref{sec:Model-Train}).} We develop a two-stage analytic cost model.
-We introduce the concept of \textit{Early Probing}, which actively samples the neighborhood of the query to generate filter-aware features.
-We demonstrate how combining these novel runtime signals with static statistics allows a learned model to approximate the otherwise intractable search cost distribution.
+\sstitle{The $\EE$ Cost Estimation Framework ($\S$~\ref{sec:ee-frame}).} To address this limitation, we propose \EE, to the best of our knowledge the first cost estimation framework dedicated to \emph{filtered} AKNN search. \EE incorporates attribute-distribution signals in addition to distance statistics: it actively samples the query neighborhood to extract filter-aware features, and feeds them into a lightweight prediction model to obtain more accurate cost estimates.

-\sstitle{Application to Adaptive Termination ($\S$~\ref{sec:Model-Train}).} We apply our estimator to the downstream task, such as query early termination.
-We propose an algorithm that seamlessly integrates the cost prediction into the graph traversal loop, allowing the system to set a per-query search budget on the fly.
-This bridges the gap between cost modeling and practical latency reduction.
+\sstitle{Application to Adaptive Termination ($\S$~\ref{sec:Apply}).} We demonstrate how \EE can be integrated into existing graph-based indexes to enable adaptive termination for filtered AKNN search.
+Specifically, \EE distinguishes easy queries from hard ones and adjusts the termination condition accordingly: easy queries stop early to improve efficiency, while hard queries search longer to preserve recall, guided by the predicted cost.

-\sstitle{Extensive Evaluation ($\S$~\ref{sec:Exp}).} We evaluate $\EE$ on multiple large-scale real-world datasets using both label (containment) and range filters.
-Our results demonstrate that $\EE$ achieves up to a \textbf{3$\times$ reduction in search latency} compared to baselines at the same recall level and significantly outperforms state-of-the-art adaptive methods by correctly identifying hard, anti-correlated queries.
-Code is available at \url{https://anonymous.4open.science/r/E2E-D586/}.
+\sstitle{Extensive Evaluation ($\S$~\ref{sec:Exp}).} We evaluate \EE on multiple large-scale real-world datasets with both categorical and numerical attributes.
+Results show that \EE achieves up to a \textbf{3$\times$ reduction in search latency} over strong baselines at the same recall, and consistently outperforms state-of-the-art adaptive methods by correctly identifying hard, anti-correlated queries.
+For reproducibility, our code is available at \url{https://github.com/gegeji/E2E}.